Avalanche evacuations advised for Juneau residents as atmospheric river slams Alaska

 Alaska's panhandle is seeing heavy rain and warmer temperatures, causing heavy snow they received in December to melt, causing flooding.
 Video shows a Juneau city bus driving through the flooded streets on Wednesday.

-Flood watches remain in effect in Juneau through Saturday evening, while the southern half of the panhandle will be under a flood watch until Monday morning, according to the National Weather Service office in Juneau.
+The southern half of the panhandle is under a Flood Watch until Monday morning, according to the National Weather Service office in Juneau.

 KNOW YOUR FLOOD TERMINOLOGY: WHAT FLOOD WATCHES, WARNINGS AND EMERGENCIES REALLY MEAN